vextoly/no/README.md

 * `--template`: Uses content from a file or string as the source text.
 * `--filter`: Outputs only items matching a specified regular expression.
 * `--`: Stops parsing flags; everything following is treated as literal text.
-* `--flag=value`: Supports standard assignment syntax for all options.
 * `--verify`: Runs an internal suite of self-tests to ensure all logic functions correctly.

 For practical examples and ways to use `no`, see the [Use Cases](usecases.md) page.